monemati/multiuav-gazebo-simulation/README.md

 ```

 ### Ardupilot
 The latest version (4.3.6 at the time of writing) used in this tutorial.
-You can use step below to installed it:
+You can use steps below to install it:
 ```
 git clone https://github.com/ArduPilot/ardupilot.git
 cd ardupilot